wizo06/japanese/docs/Fundamentals/particles.md

 Let's begin learning some basic particles.
 Each particle has more than one usage/function.
 We will only learn a few basic usage for each particle for now.

-!!! danger "REPEAT AFTER ME"
-    The ENGINE determines which particle will be used for each wagon.
-This will become more apparent as we look into the contrasts of particles.

 ## Topic particles

 If we follow the analogy of the train, then topic particles are the particles that go into the "Topic 🏳️" part of the train.
 We will learn what this actually means when we learn about the particles themselves.
 There are two topics particles in Japanese: 「は」 and 「も」.